-Hurricane-related disasters can occur whether the season is active or relatively quiet.
+Hurricane disasters can occur whether the season is active or relatively quiet.
 It only takes one hurricane (or even a tropical storm) to cause a disaster.
-It is crucial that residents, businesses, and government agencies of coastal and near-coastal regions prepare for every hurricane season regardless of this, or any other, seasonal outlook.
-The Federal Emergency Management Agency (FEMA), the NHC, the Small Business Administration, and the American Red Cross all provide important hurricane preparedness information on their web sites.
+Therefore, residents, businesses, and government agencies of coastal and near-coastal regions are urged to prepare for every hurricane season regardless of this, or any other, seasonal outlook.
+NOAA, the Federal Emergency Management Agency (FEMA), the NHC, the Small Business Administration, and the American Red Cross all provide important hurricane preparedness information on their web sites.

 NOAA does not make seasonal hurricane landfall predictions

 NOAA does not make seasonal hurricane landfall predictions.
 Hurricane landfalls are largely determined by the weather patterns in place as the hurricane approaches, which are only predictable when the storm is several days of making landfall.

 Nature of this Outlook and the "likely" ranges of activity

 This outlook is probabilistic, meaning the stated "likely" ranges of activity have a certain likelihood of occurring.
 The seasonal activity is expected to fall within these ranges in 7 out of 10 seasons with similar conditions and uncertainties to those expected this year.
 They do not represent the total possible range of activity seen in past similar years.

 This outlook is based on predictions of large-scale climate factors and conditions known to strongly influence seasonal eastern Pacific hurricane activity, along with climate model forecasts.
 The outlook also takes into account uncertainties inherent in such climate outlooks.